davidgomari/CarRace2D/README.md

 To resume training from a previous model, set `resume_training: True` in your config file.
 Models are saved automatically during training.

+**Multi-Agent Training:**

+You can train multiple RL agents simultaneously in multi-agent mode.
+Each RL agent will have its own model and optimizer, and training progress is tracked individually.
+Configure multi-agent training in `config.yaml` and select "Multi Agent Training" from the main menu.

 ## Documentation

 <div align="center">